 Tour Guatavita Tour Zipaquirá City tour Bogotá Walking tour

-Join us in this walk through the history of Bogotá in a tour to Botero and Gold Museum.
-Find colonial houses, baroque churches, and art deco architecture.
+Discover the history of Bogotá in a tour to Botero and Gold Museum.
+Find colonial houses, baroque churches, and art deco architecture in La Candelaria.
 Learn about Colombia’s Spanish colonial past that has been represented in local graffiti.

 The local indigenous populations have left their mark, and it’s good to learn their stories.
 Then discover how the drug traffic has affected Colombia as a whole and why coca leaf has a bad rep and how important they are.

-Afterward, visit Simón Bolívar Square: and learn how politics, conflict and the drug trade relate to each other.
-Then, visit with us the Gold Museum, where you’ll find indigenous craftsmanship on display.
+Afterward, visit Simón Bolívar Square and learn how politics, conflict and the drug trade relate to each other.
+Then, visit with us the Gold Museum –Museo del Oro–, where you’ll find indigenous craftsmanship on display.
 After, we’ll visit nearby Botero Museum, where some of the artist’s best works are displayed.

 Finally, join us at a local café to learn all about coffee brewing and culture from an expert.

-This 5-hour walking tour will start in El Chorro de Quevedo, a small square in La Candelaria neighborhood after travelers are picked up at their lodgings.
-A brief introduction will be made here, before setting out to walk through the streets of the neighborhood.
+A brief introduction will be made at Chorro de Quevedo Square, before setting out to walk through the streets of the neighborhood.